 When you get quotes for motorhome insurance, there are three levels of cover to choose from:

 You’re protected going to and from a single place of work.

 You’re still covered for commuting to your place of work, plus business meetings and events held elsewhere.

 Social, domestic and pleasure

 Non-business trips are covered, like the school run, shopping, trips out with the family and going camping, but you couldn’t use the motorhome to go to work.

-Cost of motorhome insurance depends on factors, like:
+The cost of motorhome insurance depends on factors, like: